plvu99/Sales-Performance-and-Customer-Behavior-Analysis-Using-SQL/README.md

 ## 🔎 Overview

-This project analyzes **sales performance and customer behavior using relational data from a retail sales database.** By **leveraging SQL queries across multiple tables**—including orders, customers, employees, products, and payments—the analysis uncovers patterns in revenue generation, customer purchasing behavior, and sales performance.
+This project analyzes sales performance and customer behavior using relational data from a retail sales database.
+By leveraging **SQL queries across multiple tables**—including orders, customers, employees, products, and payments—the analysis uncovers **patterns in revenue generation, customer purchasing behavior, and sales performance**.

 The goal is to demonstrate how SQL can be used to transform transactional data into actionable insights that support business decision-making in areas such as sales strategy, inventory management, and customer segmentation.